aas-integration/integration-test/into_logicblox/README.md

     $ ./jbx build --java 6 avrora
     ```

-`run`
-:   runs a dynamic analysis on a benchmark with some inputs.
+*   `run`: Run a dynamic analysis on a benchmark with some inputs.
     This example runs the emma reachable methods analysis

     ```sh